kmos/kmos.github.io/_posts/2020-06-17-contract-test-part2.md

 date: 2020-06-17 12:00:00
 author: nmosf
 header-img: "img/pact-bg03.jpg"
+description: "The previous post explains the principles and motivations behind contract testing.
+Today we give a look to how write consumer-driven contract tests with pact and Java in a SpringBoot application."
 ---

 The [previous post]({% post_url 2020-06-03-contract-tests-part1 %}) explains the principles and motivations behind